Physical Therapy in Yorkville for Lower Back

 What can be done to relieve my symptoms?

-Your Physical Therapist can also show you how to keep you moving with efficiency during routine activities.
+Your Physical Therapist can also show you how to keep moving with efficiency during routine activities.
 You'll learn about healthy postures for your back and using the best body mechanics to assist your back while lifting and carrying, standing and walking, and performing work duties.
-As mentioned previously, your back is anatomically designed to be strong and do many things such as carry loads, as well as to sit and to stand for periods of time.
+The anatomical structure of the back naturally accommodates activities such as carrying heavy loads, as well as sitting and standing for periods of time.
 Contrary to popular belief, a slouched sitting position and allowing your back to bend forward slightly while lifting items is actually conducive to how your back is designed and is considered proper body mechanics!
-These positions allow the layers of long and tough ligaments and muscles at the back of the spine to mechanically do their job in supporting the spine.
-All this being said, however, our bodies in general are designed to move and not stay still in one position for too long, especially when recovering from injury.
-Your Physical Therapist can advise you on how much is too much for carrying, sitting, standing and other activities as you recover from your back pain.
+These positions allow the layers of long and tough ligaments and muscles at the back of the spine to do their job in supporting the spine.
+In addition, our bodies are made to move instead of staying in one position for too long, especially when recovering from injury.
+Your Physical Therapist can guide your movements as you recover from your back pain.